solidjs/solid-start/docs/routes/core-concepts/api-routes.md

 - `request`: `Request` object representing the request sent by the client.
 - `params`: Object that contains the dynamic route parameters, e.g. for `/api/students/:id`, when user requests `/api/students/123` , `params.id` will be `"123"`.
-- `env`: Environment context, environment specific settings, and bindings.
 - `fetch`: An internal `fetch` function that can be used to make requests to other API routes without worrying about the `origin` of the URL.

-An API route is expected to return a [`Response`][response] object.
+An API route is expected to return JSON or a [`Response`][response] object.
 Let's look at an example of an API route that returns a list of students in a given house, in a specific year:

 ```tsx twoslash filename="routes/api/[house]/students/year-[year].ts"
 // @filename: hogwarts.ts